Aggouri/LiquidFloatingActionButton/README.md

 github "yoavlt/LiquidFloatingActionButton"
 ```

-Please use `swift-2.0` branch if you adopt latest Xcode.
+Please use `improvements` branch if you adopt latest Xcode.

 ## License